Shipley Nature Center is absolutely one of my favorite spots in Orange County.

 - Children might need to be reminded to stay on the trail – but it’s really fun to let them choose which way to go!
 You probably can’t walk all the way around the pond, so be ready to turn around and go back the way you came.

-- There’s one section of trail with Stinging Nettles bordering the pathway.
+- There’s one section of trail with Stinging Nettles (with warning signs) bordering the pathway.
 There are clear signs when you are entering the area and I think it’s a good lesson on how to identify them.
 Apparently there’s a rare Red Admiral butterfly which hangs out near them so it’s worth a look.

 - Very nice restroom building behind the native plant shop.